Why We Know Trouble Is Coming

 Historians contend that the Industrial Revolution really “broke out” between 1760 and 1780.
 This is the Economic cycle at play as this changed the economics of the world during that time substantially.
 More directly, it changed the way people made their money.
 On the cusp of this event was the American Revolution, which was between 1775 and 1783.

-If we add 60 to 80 years to the end of that time period, we get a time-span of 1843 to 1863.
+If we add 60 to 80 years to the end of that time period, we get a time span of 1843 to 1863.
 An interesting thing occurred during this time, an enormous railway expansion began, and railroads began to replace canals as a primary mode of transportation.
 This is an economic factor that once again changed how people made money.
 Right on cue, the Civil War started in 1861 and lasted until 1865.

-So then we add 60 to 80 years to the end of 1865, we get a time-span of 1925 to 1945.
+So then we add 60 to 80 years to the end of 1865, and we get a time span of 1925 to 1945.
 Many of you are familiar with the great stock market crash that occurred on October 29, 1929.
 This would start what would later be known as the Great Depression, which changed everything economically around the world and changed the way people would make their money.
 As you guessed, the war came right along with it.
 World War II started in 1939 and lasted until 1945.

 Now comes the interesting part.
-If we add another 60 to 80 years to 1945, you will notice we get a time-span of 2005 to 2025.
-Pay attention, because national and global economies are in upheaval to say the very least, and the war drums are pounding louder than ever.
+If we add another 60 to 80 years to 1945, you will notice we get a time span of 2005 to 2025.
+Pay attention because national and global economies are in upheaval, to say the very least, and the war drums are pounding louder than ever.

 Using even basic observation, it is not hard to see where we are headed.
 The scary part is that it is not often that all of these events align in such a way at the same time.
 This leads me to believe that the level of effect will be substantially higher than ever presented before in recent history.
-Perhaps this is why we are seeing governments around the world prepare for what seems to be the inevitable.
+Perhaps this is why we are seeing governments around the world prepare for what seems to be inevitable.

 Keep in mind that this information is not being shared to scare you.
 Instead, it is being shared to prepare you.
 Look at it this way, if you ignore this warning and the information is right, the result for you could be catastrophic.
-If you heed this warning and the information was wrong, you have lost nothing.
+If you heed this warning and the information is wrong, you have lost nothing.